-Remember, before adding any supplements to your diet, it’s essential that you see your doctor if you have an existing health condition or take any medications.
-Some supplements are known to interfere with blood pressure medications such as beta-blockers and ACE inhibitors, and some can be dangerous for people with kidney disorders.
+Remember, before adding any supplements to your diet, see your doctor if you have an existing health condition or take any medications.
+Some supplements are known to interfere with blood pressure medications such as beta-blockers and ACE (Angiotensin Converting Enzyme) inhibitors.

-So, which are the best supplements for high blood pressure?
-See the list below for natural supplements to lower blood pressure.
+So, which are the best supplements to lower blood pressure?